Configure the Accessory & Storage Access Library Item

 Kandji's Accessory & Storage Access Library Item allows you, as the device or security administrator, to define access privileges and controls for external storage volumes, server volumes, and DMG file types on macOS devices.

-The Endpoint Detection & Response SKU add-on is required to use this Library Item.
+The Endpoint Detection & Response add-on is required to use this Library Item.
 However, the Avert Library Item is not required to be assigned to the device Blueprint to deploy this Library Item.

 Add an Accessory & Storage Access Library Item